SiaFoundation/web/README.md

 The Sia web libraries provide developers with convenient TypeScript SDKs for using Sia core types, blockchain utilities, data fetching, daemon-specific React hooks, and components for common functionality such as Siacoin/fiat input fields, transaction lists, files, and more.

-- [@siafoundation/react-core](libs/react-core) - Core Sia types and library methods.
+- [@siafoundation/react-core](libs/react-core) - Core library for building React hooks for interacting with a Sia daemon.
 - [@siafoundation/react-renterd](libs/react-renterd) - React hooks for interacting with `renterd`.
 - [@siafoundation/react-hostd](libs/react-hostd) - React hooks for interacting with `hostd`.
 - [@siafoundation/react-walletd](libs/react-walletd) - React hooks for interacting with `walletd`.